-A Plant is defined as a facility or location where production occurs.
+A-Plant is defined as a facility or location where production occurs.
 It is usually synonymous with a single physical factory.
-In PlanetTogether, a Plant consists of any number of Departments which in turn contain any number of Resources used to produce goods.
+However, in PlanetTogether, a Plant consists of any number of Departments that contain any number of Resources used to produce goods.

 A Plant also defines the scope of an Optimization.
 Optimization can be run on one or more Plants simultaneously, but not limited to only part of a Plant.

 PlanetTogether is designed to accommodate manufacturers with multiple plants whose processes are interconnected with one another.